Police suspended over leaked texts mocking homeless, discussing whether to ‘face shoot’ suspect

 “She sounds hot!!!" he wrote in a group text with other officers published this week by the Sacramento Bee.
 “In this cold chill, I bet she got some hard nipples!!!”

-The texts reviewed by the Bee, which police say were sent between January and August last year, were also often violent, sexual and disparaging to women, and included officers joking about beating up protesters and suggesting they would like to shoot a suspect in the face.
+The texts reviewed by the Bee, which police say were sent between January and August last year, were also often violent, sexual and disparaging to women and included officers joking about beating up protesters and suggesting they would like to shoot a suspect in the face.

 “Upon learning the details of the content in these reported communications I … was deeply saddened and disturbed,” Eureka Police Chief Steve Watson said in a statement on Facebook, noting that the department was still investigating the “veracity” of the messages.
 “While the exchange that reportedly occurred between officers was something that appears to have taken place on private devices, the subject matter discussed professional duties and was profoundly upsetting.”

-Neither Reyna-Sanchez nor Meftah commented to the Bee; The Washington Post was not able to reach them late on Wednesday.
+Neither Reyna-Sanchez nor Officer Mark Meftah commented to the Bee.
+The Washington Post was not able to reach them late Wednesday.

 Dealing with the homeless has been a fraught issue in Eureka, a city of about 27,000 in Northern California.
-According to a 2019 grand jury report, there were more than 650 homeless people in the city, and 57 percent had been diagnosed with mental illness.
+According to a 2019 grand jury report, there were more than 650 homeless people in the city and 57 percent had been diagnosed with mental illness.
 The report accused police, along with city officials, of criminalizing the homeless by giving citations, which the grand jury called “counterproductive” and leading to more “mental anguish.”

-The Bee reported that it received photographs of the group texts between Eureka police from an individual who requested anonymity, and published some of these exchanges online.
+The Bee reported that it received photographs of the group texts by Eureka police from an individual who requested anonymity, and it published some of these exchanges online.

 “There’s supposed to be a protest at the courthouse from 1700 to 1900 for the ‘war in Iran’ … confirm u all have ur riot gear??
 Gas mask, helmet, and dude handle,” Reyna-Sanchez wrote.